chaksaray/ecommerce-framework/README.md

 sample-meteor-package
 ==============================

-Here is the sample meteor package built following the [meteor guide](https://guide.meteor.com/writing-atmosphere-packages.html)
+package to add module products, point, member, and cart.
+It is built following the [meteor guide](https://guide.meteor.com/writing-atmosphere-packages.html)

 Installation
 ------------